hashicorp/terraform-plugin-framework/docs/design/attr-value-access.md

 ### Reflection helpers

-We can also add helpers, either to `tfsdk` or to `attr` to use the same reflection used in `Get` on the `attr.Value`:
+We can also add helpers, either to `tfsdk` or to `attr`, to use the same reflection used in `Get` on the `attr.Value`:

 ```go